-The sensitivity analysis below has been prepared based on the exposure to interest rates on variable rate bank and trust borrowings at the end of the reporting period.
-No sensitivity analysis has been presented for bank balances and restricted bank deposits as the management considers that the fluctuation in interest rates on bank balances and restricted bank deposits is minimal.
-For variable rate bank and trust borrowings, the analysis is prepared assuming the stipulated change taking place at the beginning of the financial year and held constant throughout the year.
-A 50 basis points (2019: 50 basis points) increase or decrease for variable rate bank and trust borrowings are used when reporting interest rate risk internally to key management personnel and represent management's assessment of the reasonably possible change in interest rate in respect of bank and trust borrowings.
+The sensitivity analysis below has been prepared based on the exposure to interest rates on variable rate bank, trust and other borrowings at the end of the reporting period.
+No sensitivity analysis has been presented for bank balances and restricted bank deposits as the management of the Group considers that the fluctuation in interest rates on bank balances and restricted bank deposits is minimal.
+For variable rate bank, trust and other borrowings, the analysis is prepared assuming the stipulated change taking place at the beginning of the financial year and held constant throughout the year.
+A 50 basis points (2020: 50 basis points) increase or decrease for variable rate bank, trust and other borrowings are used when reporting interest rate risk internally to key management personnel and represent management's assessment of the reasonably possible change in interest rate in respect of bank, trust and other borrowings.

-If interest rates had been increased/decreased by 50 basis points (2019: 50 basis points) in respect of variable rate bank and trust borrowings and all other variables were held constant, the Group's post-tax profit for the year ended December 31, 2020 (net of interest capitalization effect) would be decreased/increased by approximately RMB3,787,000 (2019: RMB4,657,000).
+If interest rates had been increased/decreased by 50 basis points (2020: 50 basis points) in respect of variable rate bank, trust and other borrowings and all other variables were held constant, the Group's post-tax profit for the year ended December 31, 2021 (net of interest capitalization effect) would be decreased/increased by approximately RMB4,708,000 (2020: RMB3,787,000).

-50. FINANCIAL INSTRUMENTS (Continued) Financial risk management objectives and policies (Continued)
+Financial risk management objectives and policies (Continued) Market risk (Continued)

-Market risk (Continued)
+Foreign currency risk (2)